zoltrain/www/source/blog/2014-10-21-introducing-consul-template.markdown

 tags: consul
 ---

-Today we are releasing [Consul Template][], a standalone application application that is packed full of amazing new features.
+Today we are releasing [Consul Template][], a standalone application that is packed full of amazing new features.

 Consul Template queries a [Consul][] instance and updates any number of specified templates on the filesystem.
 As an added bonus, Consul Template can